IT'S ABOUT TIME!

 The It’s About Time!
 Workshops in Time-based Media (TBM) Art Conservation series is part of a project on Time-based Media Art Conservation Education and Training funded by the Andrew W. Mellon Foundation.

-Dr. Hannelore Roemich, TBM Program Director and Professor of Conservation Science, and Christine Frohnert, Research Scholar and TBM Program Coordinator, at the Conservation Center, Institute of Fine Arts, New York University.
+Dr. Hannelore Roemich, TBM Program Director and Hagop Kevorkian Professor of Conservation, and Christine Frohnert, Research Scholar and TBM Program Coordinator, at the Conservation Center, Institute of Fine Arts, New York University.

 This workshop is conceived in cooperation with the Tandon School of Engineering, NYU, and is planned to be offered annually over the course of the next four years.
 The instructors are experienced educators, engineers, and artists, working and researching in the intersection of art & technology.